msukanya/lab-iot-reference-stm32u5/README.md

 ## Overview

+This project demonstrates how to integrate modular FreeRTOS software with hardware enforced security to create secure and updatable cloud connected applications.
+The project is pre-configured to run on the STM32U585 IoT Discovery Kit and connect to AWS.

-The STM32U585 IoT Discovery kit comes with 2048 KB of Flash memory, 786 kB of RAM and is based on Arm® Cortex®-M33.
+The STM32U585 IoT Discovery kit comes with 2048 KB of Flash memory, 786 kB of RAM and is based on Arm Cortex®-M33.

 The STM32U5 IoT Discovery Kit is equipped with a Wi-Fi and Bluetooth module, microphones, a temperature and humidity sensor, a magnetometer, an accelerometer and gyroscope, a pressure sensor, as well as Time-of-Flight (ToF) and gesture-detection sensors.